 Moving from a traditional classroom practice to a constructivist one is disruptive, as is moving from being a static digital consumer to a dynamic digital prosumer; both Hybrid Pedagogy and THATCamp collect audiences that want to tap that disruptive, deformed, insubordinate energy.

-It seems fitting to us, then, that this fledgling journal, itself an experimental academic project, should host its own THATCamp.
-On October 20 and 21 in Portland, OR, THATCamp Hybrid Pedagogy will bring together teachers, librarians, coders, historiographers, students, and the other assorted hybrid citizenry of the academic world.
-Help us continue the conversation and cultivate a community of digital pedagogues: register, come to Portland, watch Twitter, blog the highlights, and find new ways to productively disorient your students and colleagues.
+It seemed fitting to us, then, that this fledgling journal, itself an experimental academic project, should host its own THATCamp.
+On October 20 and 21, 2012 in Portland, OR, THATCamp Hybrid Pedagogy brought together teachers, librarians, coders, historiographers, students, and the other assorted hybrid citizenry of the academic world.
+We worked to continue the conversation and cultivate a community of critical digital pedagogues.

 [Photo by fiddle oak]